egefeyzioglu/mymedia-download/README.md

 Wait for the Chrome window to pop up, then click Log In and authenticate.
 I do not ever see your UTORid and password, all the communication happens directly between you and the university.
 Please see the source code if you don't believe me.

 ### 7. Wait until the screen says "Done."
 After that, you should see all the videos you wanted to download in the folder you provided.
-Unfortunately I have not implemented naming these files correctly, so they are just numbered from 0 onwards.
-I might come back at this and fix that at some point.

 ## Frequently Asked Querstions